 Qualified valuation professionals employ multiple recognized and complementary approaches to determine a business’s value.
 The three primary categories include:

-- Income approaches—Income-based methods value a business based on its ability to generate future economic benefits for its owners.
+Income-based methods value a business based on its ability to generate future economic benefits for its owners.
 These methods recognize that a company’s intrinsic value lies in its expected future earnings or cash flows.
-There are two subcategories of income approaches:
+Because this approach depends on future performance, your ability to build accurate projections is critical—see Revenue Forecasting for Growth.

 - Discounted Cash Flow (DCF) Method: This method projects the business’s expected future cash flows and discounts them back to present value using a rate that reflects both the time value of money and the specific risks associated with the business.
 It is particularly useful for companies with fluctuating growth trajectories, emerging markets, or changing cost structures.